vivarium-collective/vivarium-core/doc/tutorials/write_process.rst

 The Constructor
 ---------------

-We declare the ports in the constructor as a dictionary that maps from port name to a list of the names of the variables we need to be in that port.

-In the constructor we can also configure the process.
+In the constructor we can configure the process.
 We accept configurations as a dictionary called ``initial_parameters``.
 For example, we can let the user configure the kinetic parameters :math:`k_{cat}`, :math:`K_{GLC}`, and :math:`K_{ATP}`.
 We can also